AlanWang610/tabelog-mcp/README.md

 - The server uses Playwright with Chromium in headless mode
 - Restaurant data is sorted by rating (highest first) using Tabelog's `SrtT=rt` parameter
+- Price filtering works by both URL parameters and client-side filtering for reliability
+- Maximum 20 restaurants per page (as per Tabelog pagination)
 - The scraper uses robust selectors to avoid brittle class names
 - Rate limiting and respectful scraping practices are implemented
 - Follows MCP server guidelines with streamable HTTP transport